EnzoHideki/ReactApp/README.md

 # ReactApp

 ## How does it work?
-It gets a list of the first 300 Pokémons from PokéAPI (https://pokeapi.co/) and displays their information.
+It gets a list of the first 300 (arbitrary number) Pokémons from PokéAPI (https://pokeapi.co/) and displays their information.

 ## Instructions